bnicholl/cluster_every_combo/README.md

 # cluster_every_combo
 Runs through a database of features, and clusters every single combination. amount_of_combinations parameter gives you the option to tell the algorithm how many features you want to cluster at a time.
+I used this algo for I job I was working on where the data had labels, but the labels were wrong a lot of the time.
+I clustered every single combination, then calculated the probaility of a cluster having a the deisred label I was looking for.
+I then reenginered the labels where if a cluster had above a 70% chance of being the desired label I was looking for, every single trainig example within that cluster would now have that specific label.
+This is just one application of how this algo can be useful.

 PARAMETERS:
 1. required parameter - db: A pandas dataframe.
 Must only consist of features.
 If there is a y_lables column, see y_lables parameter